droideck/DirKeeper/README.md

 ## What is DirKeeper?

 DirKeeper transforms how you interact with your LDAP directory.
-Instead of writing complex LDAP queries, you can now use natural language to manage and query your 389 Directory Server.
+Instead of writing complex LDAP queries, you can now use natural language to query and monitor your 389 Directory Server users.
 Built on top of the Model Context Protocol (MCP), it provides a secure bridge between conversational AI and directory operations.

+**Current Capabilities:**
+- **User Discovery**: Find users by name, email, or any attribute using natural language
+- **Account Status Monitoring**: Check if users are active, locked, or inactive
+- **Detailed User Information**: Get comprehensive user profiles and account details

+**Available Tools:**
+- `list_all_users` - Retrieve all users in the directory
+- `search_users_by_name` - Find users by name, email, or display name
+- `get_user_details` - Get detailed information about a specific user
+- `list_active_users` - Show only active/unlocked user accounts
+- `list_locked_users` - Show only locked user accounts
+- `search_users_by_attribute` - Search by specific LDAP attributes (department, title, etc.)

 ## Getting Started